Preschool Physical Education

 • Don’t forget everyone’s favorite – water balloons!

 On rainy days, put on a raincoat and boots, and grab an umbrella.
-Or try these indoor activities:
+Or try these indoor preschool physical education activities:

 • Grab opposite ends of an old sheet, and raise it up and down like a parachute.